A. Ramachandran: Personal life and death

 Ramachandran lived and worked in New Delhi.
-He was married to artist Tan Yuan Chameli, daughter of Tan Yun-Shan.
-A. Ramachandran died on 10 February 2024, at the age of 89.
+In 1967 he married artist Tan Yuan Chameli, daughter of Tan Yun-Shan.
+Their two children were raised and educated in New Delhi.
+Ramachandran was diagnosed with a tubercular infection of the right eye in 1984, and he experienced vision impairment for the rest of his career.
+Ramachandran died on 10 February 2024, at the age of 89.